ALAO Procedures Manual

 - Other current topics in the profession as space permits.

-- Membership liaisons are asked to provide timely news of personnel changes at members' libraries, along with notices of major library events, gifts, endowments, renovations, etc.
+- Any member may provide timely news of personnel changes at members' libraries, along with notices of major library events, gifts, endowments, renovations, etc.

 - Material submitted for the Newsletter should follow good journalistic style.
 Please limit submissions to 400 words.
 Be concise and clear, and use simple sentences and active voice.
 A byline must accompany each article, stating the author's name, ALAO office or position (if any), and institution.
 Submissions should be sent electronically; attachments to e-mail (such as Microsoft Word documents) are preferred.
 Contributed news and other reports may be edited due to space limitations or editorial decisions.
 Authors are asked to provide informative headlines for their articles.